lakshit07/predictive-typing/README.md

 **Modules**
 * *Module - 1*
     *  Corpus data preprocessing (tokenization,stopword removal etc.) and implementation of few smoothing techniques
     * Implementation of remaining smoothing techniques and their comparison
 * *Module - 2*
     * Preparation of dataset for semantic similarity and finding the semantic similarity between two texts
-                * Using semantic similarity for prediction, Text-editor implementation and comparison of both approaches.
+    * Using semantic similarity for prediction, Text-editor implementation and comparison of both approaches

-                **Team Members**:
+>**Team Members**:
                 1. Adarsh Sanghai
                 2. Amitojdeep Singh
                 3. Anirudh Kumar Bansal
                 4. Lakshit Bhutani